Teaching and Learning Policy

 Subject leaders are involved in:

-* leading the formulation of curriculum policies and schemes of work designed to ensure progression and continuity in their subject throughout the school
+- leading the formulation of curriculum policies and medium term plans designed to ensure progression and continuity in their subject throughout the school

-* monitoring teaching and learning in their subjects and advising the Phase leaders and Headteacher if action is needed.
+- monitoring teaching and learning in their subjects and advising the Deputy Headteacher and Headteacher if action is needed.

 Phase leaders are involved in: